cho45/NanoVNA-Web-Client/README.md

 # Usage

+# Requirements

+## Mac

+no requirements

+## Android

+Connect device via USB OTG connector.

+## Linux (Ubuntu)

+Copy <a href="./etc/99-nanovna.rules">99-nanovna.rules</a> to your /etc/udev/rules.d.

+BE CAREFUL: This rule disables `cdc_acm` driver for all STM32CDC devices (vid:0x0483, pid:0x5740).
+So, If you want to use device as usb cdc device, you must remove this file again.

+## Windows

+Replace driver with <a href="https://zadig.akeo.ie/">Zadig</a>.

+# RUN
 There are no requirements except a browser supporting WebUSB (available by default with Google Chrome currently)

 1. Access to https://cho45.stfuawsc.com/NanoVNA/ .